Docs/Getting started/Introduction

 All systems healthy

-Your rules executed 142 actions across 4 accounts overnight.
+Your rules executed 142 actions across 2 sellers overnight.
 Nothing to review.

 Last 24 hrs